What Is the Average Deductible for Homeowners Insurance?

 Value of Insured Item

 Evaluate the value of the property or item you're insuring.
-If the value is high, you might opt for a lower deductible to ensure greater coverage.
+Higher-value homes may benefit from lower deductibles to ensure greater coverage when damage occurs.

 graph icon